bkw777/NODE_DATAPAC/README.md

 Actually fits in a Model 200 without having to enlarge the opening in the 200's case.

 Has 1 megabyte in 4 banks of 256k.

-RAMDSK only supports 2 banks, so it's really 512k of ram disk plus another 512k of raw database space only usable by software which you probably have to write yourself.
+512k usable by RAMDSK plus another 512k only usable by software you'd have to write yourself.

-See the [magazine articles](#documentation) above for example database code.
+See the [magazine articles](#documentation) above for example code that could be adjusted to use the upper 512k as raw database space.

 How to access all 4 banks:
 Select bank 0, block N: `OUT 129,N`